 Other highlights and activities

 hobbies and interests section which can add a bit of colour to what can otherwise become quite a dull list of facts.
 However, it is debatable how many (if any) hobbies and interests you should list on your CV.
 For a one-pager you’re usually pushed for space and looking for things to edit out (rather than add in), so if you’re going to list hobbies, I’d stick to those that are relevant to the job or those that demonstrate particular transferrable or soft skills.
 Organising or participating in team sports is a good example of a relevant hobby as it provides evidence of your teamwork, commitment, reliability etc, see figure 8.14.
 Other collaborative activities outside of sport will also demonstrate your communication skills.
 (Cheary 2021)

 hiking is vague and pretty boring, making it unlikely to be a factor in the decision to invite you to interview.
 There’s nothing wrong with these pastimes but there’s not much point mentioning them on your CV unless you have, for example:

 - organised, hosted and participated in a book club

-- won some awards for your hobby, like a black belt for example
+- won some awards for your hobby, like a black belt or chess championship for example

 - regularly participated in or organised competitive sports matches (for example)